CertifiedPyro/InventoryTweaks/thunderstore/README.md

   - Misc tools (metal detector, boxing gloves, hand labeler, ringbox)
   - Chalk
   - Instruments
-- Keeps favorited items at the front of the inventory.
+- Favorited items stay at the front of the inventory.
+- Fish are sorted by alphabetical order.
+- Props are sorted by alphabetical order, with the island props at the front.

 ## Important note